-If you are looking to make it big as a sublimation or a DIY printing artist, it is the ink choice that you need to fix first.
-And while there are quite a few options available, including the likes of aqueous dye, UV-curable, and more, two of the most popular variants include the standard sublimation ink and the Eco-solvent ink.
+If you are looking to make it big as a sublimation or a DIY printing artist then you may be weighing up eco solvent ink vs sublimation ink.
+Finding the best ink for your needs and printer is crucial.
+While there are quite a few options available, including the likes of aqueous dye, UV-curable, and more, two of the most popular variants include the standard sublimation ink and the Eco-solvent ink.

 Eco-solvent ink is what the name suggests.
 It comprises a solvent with infused pigments that lend color to the substrates.

 Some of the more popular examples include the UltraChrome GS3 from Epson and the Eco-Sol Max from Roland.
 These ink variants are compatible with a wide range of printers from Epson, Mimaki, and Roland.

 It is important to note that eco-solvent ink variants work best with eco-solvent inkjet printers, where ink is applied directly onto the surface of the material.
 The role of the solvent is to soften the material, and it evaporates, letting the pigments bond with the substrate.
 They have temperature-specific needs and therefore come with built-in heating setups.

 Now that the concept is out of the way let us quickly look at the advantages and disadvantages of using eco-solvent ink:

 What is an eco solvent printer?